NateEag/git-revue/readme.txt

 Handling Rebases
 ----------------

-When you rebase a branch, a `git gc` will delete the old commits.
+When you rebase a branch, a `git gc` can delete the old commits.

 If those commits have comments or approvals, letting that happen removes important historical data.